(Translate this site)

 I was a little dizzy by that point, which made pulling out of the spins again harder than originally expected.
 But I managed it.
 Then as my head swayed involuntarily to its own continuing internal spin, I made a few glances around and behind to gauge the aftermath, even as Shadow and I continued on down the road, now in a much more normal fashion.

-Five cars down.
-Unknown number to go.
+Five cars down; unknown number to go.

 I immediately returned to the radio.

 "Hey Roddy!
 I need more guys!
 Those last few you sent me just shit on themselves and ran off the road on me.
-I haven't got time to chase you guys through the woods on foot!
+I haven't got the time to chase you guys through the woods on foot!
 Either come out and play or quit wasting my time!
 I've got better things to do than teach you girls how to squeal!
-That's what your mommas' for!"
+That's what your mommas for!"

 Ah!
 Just what I was shooting for!